-Confidential Information means, in respect of a party to this Agreement, all customer lists, trade secrets, marketing and technical information, ideas, concepts, know-how, technology, processes and knowledge and any other information relating to the business of that party which is marked or expressly stated to be confidential or which a reasonable person would, given the nature of the information, regard as being confidential.
+Confidential Information means, in respect of a party to this Agreement, any information in any form whatsoever (including oral, written, and electronic information and whether disclosed or created before, on or after the date of this document) all customer lists, trade secrets, marketing and technical information, ideas, concepts, know-how, technology, processes and knowledge and any other information relating to the business of that party which is marked or expressly stated to be confidential or which a reasonable person would, given the nature of the information, regarded as being confidential.

 Customer means the person or organisation who orders a service through Brandsec.

 DNS means the hierarchical naming system for computers, services, or any resource connected to the Internet or private networks.